A healthy curiosity: why we need more Vitamin D, by Peta Bee.

 HOW ARE WE MISSING OUT?

 By far the most efficient source is the sun as it is synthesised when chemicals in the skin react to ultraviolet rays.
-But growing concerns for adverse effects of direct sunlight, coupled with overuse of high factor sunscreen combined with our increasingly indoor lifestyles are largely to blame for diminishing levels.
+But growing concerns about adverse effects of direct sunlight, coupled with overuse of high factor sunscreen and our increasingly indoor lifestyles are largely to blame for diminishing levels.
 One recent study suggested that women who avoid sunbathing in the belief that they are lessening the risk of skin cancer might be more likely to get the disease than those who lie in the sun every day.

 GYMS AND TRENDY WORKOUT CLOTHING AREN’T HELPING MATTERS